Shashank280804/Sorting-Visualiser/README.md

     set algo heading
         - set the heading based on method user selects reset bars
-        - remove all bars from screen
+        - reset all bars from screen
     make bars
         - make bars to screen by taking size as parameter draw bars